dfelinto/blender-manual/manual/interface/annotate_tool.rst

 Annotation Layers
 =================

-There is a panel, :menuselection:`Sidebar --> View --> Annotations`,
+In the :menuselection:`Sidebar --> View --> Annotations` panel
-in it multiple annotation layers can be managed.
+multiple annotation layers can be managed.

 Opacity
    Adjusts the opacity of existing and new strokes.